danielesteban/AutoCalamari/README.md

 There are also tools that will help you construct your schedules like: [crontab.guru](https://crontab.guru/) and [cronjob.xyz](https://cronjob.xyz/).

+##### What's my calamari domain?

+The part before '.calamari.io' in your calamari URL

 ##### What's my calamari password?

 If you signed-up with your google account or you don't know/remember your password, you can use the [Password Reset Form](https://app.calamari.io/o/remind-password) to get a new one.

 ##### What's my calamari project?

 The text that reads on any of the buttons that pop up when you start a work shift.

-##### What's my calamari domain?

-The part before '.calamari.io' in your calamari URL
+If you don't provide it, it will default to: `Without project`.